Jake McQuaide: St. Louis / Los Angeles Rams

 McQuaide was signed as an undrafted free agent by the St. Louis Rams after the 2011 NFL draft on July 29.
 As a rookie, he beat Chris Massey for the long snapper job.

-He served as the Rams' long snapper every game from 2011 to 2020.
+He served as the Rams' long snapper in every game from 2011 to 2020.
 As a member of the Los Angeles Rams, McQuaide was selected to his first Pro Bowl as a "need" player on January 18, 2017.
 He was selected to his second consecutive Pro Bowl as a "need" player on January 17, 2018.

 On March 9, 2018, McQuaide signed a three-year contract extension with the Rams through the 2020 season.
-During his time with the Rams, he appeared in all 160 regular season games through his first ten seasons and made 10 special teams tackles.
+During his time with the Rams, he appeared in all 160 regular season games and six playoff games through his first 10 seasons and made 10 special teams tackles.

 Dallas Cowboys

 On March 22, 2021, McQuaide signed with the Dallas Cowboys to replace long snapper L. P. Ladouceur, reuniting with special teams coordinator John Fassel, who was his coach with the Rams, along with his former teammate placekicker Greg Zuerlein.

 On March 14, 2022, McQuaide re-signed with Dallas on a one-year contract.
 He was released in a planned move during final roster cuts on August 30, and re–signed on September 1, after players' allocations to the designated to return injured reserve list were official.
 In the fourth game against the Washington Commanders, he suffered a torn left triceps on his final snap.
-On October 4, 2022, he was placed on the injured reserve list, forcing to miss the first games of his career.
+On October 4, 2022, McQuaide was placed on the injured reserve list, forcing him to miss the first games of his career.
 He was replaced with Matt Overton.

 Detroit Lions

 On March 20, 2023, McQuaide signed a one-year contract with the Detroit Lions.
 He was waived on August 7, 2023.
 He was re-signed to the practice squad on November 1, following an injury to Scott Daly and signed to the active roster on November 15.
+McQuaide appeared in the final nine games of the regular season and all three games of the Lions' postseason run to the NFC Championship Game.

 Chicago Bears

 On October 15, 2024, McQuaide signed with the Chicago Bears practice squad.
-He was released on October 29.
+He did not see any game action and was released on October 29.

 Minnesota Vikings

 On November 5, 2024, McQuaide signed with the Minnesota Vikings to replace the injured Andrew DePaola.
-He was promoted to the active roster on November 27 and waived on December 3.
+From Week 10 through Week 13, McQuaide participated in four games for the Vikings, was promoted to the active roster on November 27 and then waived on December 3.